atimpone/aws-foundation-journey/README.md

 # Stages of Cloud Adoption

-Based on years of experience in helping customers obtain business benefits of cloud adoption, AWS has identified the following mental model to represent the [stages of cloud adoption](https://aws.amazon.com/blogs/enterprise-strategy/the-journey-toward-cloud-first-the-stages-of-adoption/).
+Based on almost 14 years of experience in helping customers obtain business benefits of cloud adoption, AWS has identified the following mental model to represent the [stages of cloud adoption](https://aws.amazon.com/blogs/enterprise-strategy/the-journey-toward-cloud-first-the-stages-of-adoption/).

 <img src="images/cloud-adoption-framework.png" alt="Cloud Adoption Framework" width="500"/>